 In recent years, the town has undergone an alluring aesthetic transformation to help eradicate poverty and spur economic growth.
 The association Painting Change (Pintando El Cambio) began painting Santa Catarina Palopó’s 850+ houses with bright colors and traditional Maya designs and motifs as chosen by the families of each household.

 Today, Santa Catarina Palopó pops with life.
-The project has brought in a new wave of tourism which the community heavily depends upon as their traditional economies of agriculture and fishing have waned in recent years, leaving many of the families to live in poverty to extreme poverty.
+The project has brought in a new wave of tourism which the community heavily depends upon as their traditional economies of agriculture and fishing have waned in recent years, leaving many families to live in poverty to extreme poverty.

 As we’ve seen in communities around the world, and to repeat Painting Change’s mission, art acts as a tool for positive change.
 If you are visiting Lake Atitlán, then you must spend a day exploring Santa Catarina Palopó.